Book with Dixie Travels

 - The Georgia State Railroad Museum the world’s largest and most complete Antebellum railroad repair facility still in existence.
 If you have a train lover in your midst, it’s worth a visit!

-- The Savannah Children’s Museum opened in June.
+- The Savannah Children’s Museum is excellent.
 Located in one of the original structures at the Georgia Railroad Museum, it’s a stunning and whimsical place where you and your littles can lose yourself for hours.

 - Stop by the Cathedral of St. John the Baptist.
 I said my “I do’s” in this breathtaking and historic Catholic church.

-- Visit the Colonial Cemetery and be sure to look for headstones with dates changed by Union soldiers during the war.
+- Visit the Colonial Cemetery HERE and HERE and be sure to look for headstones with dates changed by Union soldiers during the war.

 Eat and Drink